2022 High School Graduation Rate Improves for the First Time Since 2019

 Future Outlook on Graduation Rates

-The pandemic led to school closures, virtual instruction and increased social isolation, causing concerns about student learning loss and declines in school connection.
-Data from 2022 bear out these concerns with drops in student reading and math proficiency, and a spike in chronic absenteeism.
-As post-2020 graduation rates become available, they may show worsening trends, as well.
-To recover from the pandemic and eliminate inequities, schools and communities need to partner on comprehensive approaches to support student success, particularly for vulnerable students.
-This includes strengthening systems in and outside of schools to address diverse student needs, from education and family needs to emotional and physical health issues.
+The COVID-19 pandemic led to school closures, virtual instruction and increased social isolation, causing concerns about student learning loss and declines in school connection.
+While some indicators bear out these concerns with drops in student reading and math proficiency, and a spike in chronic absenteeism, 2022 high school graduation rates signal promising signs of early pandemic recovery.
+Data by race and ethnicity, though, show enduring educational inequities for students of color, particularly for American Indian or Alaska Native students.
+To address inequities and ensure a full recovery from the pandemic, schools and communities can strengthen partnerships on comprehensive approaches to support student success, especially for vulnerable students.
+This includes bolstering systems in and outside of schools to address diverse student needs, from education and family needs to emotional and physical health issues.

 Access More Information Related to High School Graduation

-High school graduation rates are also tracked in the KIDS COUNT Index, which is reported annually in the KIDS COUNT Data Book2023 version now available.
+High school graduation rates are also tracked in the KIDS COUNT Index, which is reported annually in the KIDS COUNT Data Book.

 Sign up for our newsletters to get the latest reports and resources